Snowy owl: Pair bond and breeding territory

-In the Norwegian highlands, nesting occurs only at times of plenty distances of 1.2 to 3.7 km between nests, averaging 2.1 km.
-Males marks territory with singing and display flights and likely always initiates.
-During the display, he engages in exaggerated wing beats with a shallow undulating and bouncy courtship flight with wings held in a dihedral.
+In the Norwegian highlands, nesting occurs only in times of plenty at distances of 1.2 to 3.7 km between nests, averaging 2.1 km.
+Males mark territory with singing and display flights, and likely always initiates.
+During the display, a male engages in exaggerated wing beats with a shallow undulating and bouncy courtship flight with wings held in a dihedral.
 He often drops to the ground but then flies again to only glide gently back down.
 Overall, the flight is somewhat reminiscent of the flight of a moth.
-Females will answer her mate with her song during courtship.
+A female will answer her mate with her song during courtship.
 While courting, the male often also carries a lemming in his bill, then bows with cocked tail, similarly as in related owls (seldom displaying some other prey like snow buntings).
-He then flaps his wings open in an emphatic manner, with the ground display being relatively brief (about 5 minutes).
-The female may possibly refuse to breed if ritual not performed.
+He then flaps his wings open in an emphatic manner, with the ground display being relatively brief (about five minutes).
+The female may refuse to breed if this ritual not performed.
 A possible courtship was engaged in by a male in southern Saskatchewan when a female was sighted.

-On Southampton Island, at least 20 males observed in late May in a "lemming year".
-Nesting territory defense displays, not highly different from courtship displays, includes undulating flight and stiffly raised wings with bouts of exaggerated, delayed wing beats, looking like enormous white moths exposing their white wings under the sun.
+On Southampton Island, at least 20 males were observed in late May in a high lemming year.
+Nesting territory defense displays, not highly different from courtship displays, include undulating flight and stiffly raised wings with bouts of exaggerated, delayed wing beats, looking like enormous white moths exposing their white wings under the sun.
 At times, competing males will interlock claws in mid-air.
 Territorial and nuptial displays are followed by a ground display by the male with the wings arched up in an "angel" posture, visible for well over a mile.